tomjoht/documentation-theme-jekyll/mydoc/mydoc_hyperlinks.md

 audience: writer, designer
 tags: [formatting, navigation]
 keywords: links, hyperlinks, cross references, related links, relationship tables
-summary: "When creating links, although you can use standard HTML or Markdown, this approach is usually susceptible to a lot of errors and broken links.
-There's a URL generator that will facilitate linking to other pages in ways that ensures the links won't break."
+summary: "When creating links, you can use standard HTML or Markdown formatting.
+Note that this approach is susceptible to errors and broken links, so check your outputs for broken links."
-last_updated: November 30, 2015
+last_updated: March 20, 2016
+sidebar: mydoc_sidebar
+permalink: /mydoc_hyperlinks/
 ---

-## Link strategies

-One of the more difficult parts of a documentation site is keeping all the internal links accurate and valid.
-When you're single sourcing, you usually have multiple documentation outputs that include certain pages for certain audiences.
-Orphan links are a common problem to avoid.

-Although there are many ways to create links, I'll just describe what I've found to work well.

 ## Create an external link

-When linking to an external site, use Markdown formatting:
+When linking to an external site, use Markdown formatting because it's simplest:

 ```
 [Google](http://google.com)